 But this is only believed to last for 16-20 weeks.
 After this, your puppy can become prone to some dangerous diseases that can sometimes be fatal or even very harmful - as in the case of rabies.

 And here's where the puppy vaccination schedule comes into play.
-All puppies, irrespective of geographical location are to receive immunization against core
+All puppies, irrespective of geographical location are to receive immunization against core diseases that are widespread.

 So, if there's a particular disease doing the rounds in your country or city, vets might add it to the core vaccines recommended list and give your puppy an extra shot.